-As an update to the Committee on what happened, on Wednesday November 22, high school administrators became aware of an offensive and racist video that included one current Brookline High School student and two former students that was directed at a single BHS student.
+As an update to the Committee on what happened, on Wednesday November 22, high school administrators became aware of an offensive and racist video that included one current Brookline High School student and two former students that was directed at a BHS student.
 At that time Anthony Meyer and other administrators began a thorough investigation of the video resulting in consequences for the BHS student and support for the targeted student.
 Between the time they found out about the video and this Tuesday they focused exclusively on addressing the incident as a serious offense involving two current BHS students.
 Yesterday, other students posted the video online and it spread very quickly among the student body and into the broader community.
 Later in the day, another offensive and racist video, unrelated to the first one, was posted.
-At this point my office was contacted and, with support from me, Mr. Meyer and his high school administrative team acted quickly to reach out to students, families and PSB staff to let them know of these videos, our reaction to them and how they have no place in our high school or any of our schools.
+Mr. Meyer and his high school administrative team acted quickly to reach out to students, families and PSB staff to let them know of these videos, our reaction to them and how they have no place in our high school or any of our schools.
 We released the statement you have already seen last night to families, staff, and media outlets who had reached out to us.